pabloviquez/til/adobe/aep/IdentityStrategy.md

 We now know **Swimmer_ID**, and **Email_LC_SHA256** are what makes a profile unique.

 **What about appointments and products?**
-For this case we're solving for, these concepts are very important but not part of the **Addressable Audience**.
-We have to separate the concepts between what makes a profile and what actions is the customer taking.
+For the case we're solving for, these concepts are very important but not part of the **Addressable Audience**.
+We have to separate the concepts between what makes a profile and what actions are customers taking.

 The *Identity Strategy* defines the rules for the profile, what *objects* identify a customer, and how do they relate to each other.
-Appointments are customer actions, that have different states (Scheduled, Canceled, Updated, etc) and products are "Non-people identifiers" that are related to the customer but not part of the profile.
+Appointments are customer actions that have different states (Scheduled, Canceled, Updated, etc) and products are "Non-people identifiers" that are related to the customer but not part of the profile.

 > [!TIP]
 > Create the identifiers you actually need, and not the ones you think you will need.
-A good design should allow you to scale, therefore.
+A good design should allow you to scale.

 **Another** identifier we cannot forget is the **ECID**.
 As a customer uses the website and mobile app, Adobe Experience Platform will generate a sticky identifier for the customer device.
-This Experience Cloud Identifier is called **ECID**.
+This device identifier is called _Experience Cloud Identifier_ or  **ECID**.
 The ECID is unique per device, for example, if I browse the site using one browser, then open another browser, the ECID will be different.

 **Identity Graph**
 Now that we have a clear definition of what makes a profile unique, we can move to the next step, which is defining the **Identity Graph**.